-The Gardens at the Jinney Ring have, until recently, been the ongoing love and a great deal of hard work for our former Gardener Jean Hubball and her helpers.
+The gardens at the Jinney Ring have until recently been the ongoing love of, and a great deal of hard work for, our former Gardener Jean Hubball and her helpers.

-Jean transformed the gardens over a period of 10 years and really put us on the map for those who just love the views and the tranquility to those who enjoy looking at the specimen plants growing in the beds!
-Mike, who ran Arkle Plants until he retired in 2012, helped out in the Gardens too both with plants and design over the years.
+Jean transformed the gardens over a period of 10 years and really put us on the map; for those who just love the views and the tranquility, to those who enjoy looking at the specimen plants growing in the beds!
+Mike, who ran Arkle Plants until he retired in 2012, helped out in the Gardens too, both with the plants and the designs over the years.

-Inheriting this wonderful legacy is our current gardener Jamie - you will see him in the gardens in most weathers as well as doing some maintenance around the site.
+Inheriting this wonderful legacy is our current gardener Jamie - you will see him out and about in the gardens in most weathers, as well as doing all sorts of maintenance around the site.

 The gardens are the setting for our annual sculpture trail (Aug/Sept each year) as well as marquee events.
-Customers are also most welcome to eat and drink in the gardens and we have tables and chairs available.
+Customers are also most welcome to eat and drink in the gardens and we have tables and chairs available for that purpose.
 (Please note - we do not allow picnics - any food/drink consumed must be purchased from the Centre).

 Fields and Woods

-In the fields beyond the gardens we have cows and horses (not in winter) so there is always plenty to see.
+In the fields beyond the gardens we have cows and horses (although not in winter) so there is always plenty to see.

 There is a small wood at the end of the site (down the ramp by the carpark) - this is called "Sophie's Wood" (named after the previous owners' daughter).
-It is well worth a visit and contains mainly English deciduous trees.
-Through these woods you can get onto the network of footpaths that cross the fields in front of the Centre.
+It is well worth a visit and primarily contains English deciduous trees.
+Through these woods you can find your way onto the network of footpaths that cross the fields in front of the Centre.
 See the Local Walks section for more information.

 Vintage Farm Equipment

-There are many pieces of old farm equipment around, much of it has been donated to us over the years.
+There are many pieces of old farm equipment dotted around the Centre, much of it donated to us over the years.

 The Golden Hour